guide

 • Stay focused at the pump.
 Distracted fueling — checking your phone, talking to passengers — is the number one cause of misfuels.

 • Be extra careful with rental or unfamiliar vehicles.
-If you don't drive a diesel regularly, it's easy to default to your usual habit of grabbing the gasoline nozzle.
+If you don't drive a diesel regularly, it's easy to default to your usual habit of grabbing the petrol nozzle.

 The Bottom Line

 Putting gas in a diesel car is a serious mistake, but it doesn't have to be catastrophic.
 The key is immediate action: don't start the engine, don't try to drive, and call a professional recovery service right away.
-With prompt fuel extraction and flushing, most vehicles can be saved from expensive component replacement and returned to the road in under an hour.
+With prompt action, most vehicles can be saved from expensive component replacement.

-EEK Mechanical provides 24/7 misfuel recovery across New Zealand and the United States.
-If you've put the wrong fuel in your vehicle, call us immediately — we'll get you back on the road safely.
+EEK Mechanical provides 24/7 misfuel recovery across New Zealand.
+If you've put the wrong fuel in your vehicle, call us immediately — we'll come to you, assess on-site, and tow your vehicle to our workshop for the complete drain, flush, and service.

 Need help right now?